rubenvoss/rhcsa/CHEATSHEET.md

 4. tuned-adm recommend -> recommend a profile
 5. tuned-adm profile <PROFILE> -> set a specific profile
 6. tuned-adm off -> turn off tuned-adm

+## NTP
+configure the NTP server to run at xyz.com
+-> NTP will use chrony & chronyd
+1. yum install chrony